lansalot/FreeRTK/PiConfiguration.md

 Using your card writer/adapter, plug them into your PC
 ![Memory card writer](memcardreader.jpg)

+If you're asked whether you want to format the memory card, or told that it must be formatted in order to be used, just say No/Cancel.

 Then, go download [Etcher](https://www.balena.io/etcher/) and run it.
 You likely want the Installer one.

 ![Etcher](etcher.png)